NathanNeurotic/AI/README.md

 The tests use Jest with `jsdom` to verify functionality in `script.js`.
 They cover category toggling and the search filtering behavior.

+## Using Favorites

+Click the star icon next to any service to mark it as a favorite.
+Favorited services appear under the "Favorites" category at the top of the page.
+Your selections are stored locally in your browser's `localStorage`, so they remain available on future visits.

 ## Modifying the Site